openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   -Configure Peripheral Event Masks:
-      - Write to registers REG_PR_MASK_0 through REG_PR_MASK_7 to specify which events should be routed to peripherals.
+      - Write to CSRs PR_MASK_0 through PR_MASK_7 to specify which events should be routed to peripherals.
       - Set mask bits to 0 to enable events, 1 to block events (mask bits are active high).
-      - Each register controls 32 events, with REG_PR_MASK_0 controlling events 0-31, REG_PR_MASK_1 controlling events 32-63, and so on.
+      - Each CSR controls 32 events, with PR_MASK_0 controlling events 0-31, PR_MASK_1 controlling events 32-63, and so on.

   - Handle Peripheral Event Flow Control:
       - Ensure peripheral components(uDMA subsystem) assert the pr_event_ready_i signal when ready to receive events.